Foreign Languages for Kids Spanish

 Videos

 Videos serve as the primary source of language instruction.
 FL4K videos were filmed with multiple cameras in colorful settings and they include lively background music.
-Videos are introduced with a flight theme that pops up in other places from time to time.
-The videos feature child actors of various ages up into the teens in interconnected skits.
+Videos are introduced with a flight theme that pops up from time to time.
+The videos of interconnected skits feature child actors of various ages up into the teens.

 All conversations are in Spanish, although they use fairly simple vocabulary most of the time.
 In the video segments for the first level, students learn basic conversational vocabulary such as hola, gracias, donde esta? (where is it?), words related to breakfast, pelotas (balls), and grande y pequeño (large and small).
 The next level’s words relate to lunch, colors, and other frequently used words.
 For example, in the “The Wacky Rainbow Restaurant” the children argue about whether they like leche verde (green milk) using me gusta (I like).